 The Investigator says that silence can be taken as a sign of guilt

 No, your use of a legal right not to speak cannot be held against you.
 You cannot be arrested for refusing to answer questions.
 Police can make an arrest only when probable cause exists, and your silence does not provide probable cause for an arrest.
 The fact that you would not speak to police will not even be mentioned in court, if you are arrested and tried.

 There are a few limits on investigators’ ability to deceive.
 The Frazier v.
 Cupp case also set boundaries that police trickery goes too far if it would shock the conscience of the court or community.
 The court provided some examples, and later case law also has developed these limits on police lies:

 - An investigator may not pretend to be a clergyman or a defense lawyer in order to get a confession from a subject.

 - An investigator may not lie about the consequences if a suspect is found guilty of a crime, for example by saying that if a suspect confesses and says he’s sorry he would only get probation for a felony.

 - An investigator may not threaten a suspect’s children (or threaten to take them away) if there is no confession.

 - An investigator may not misrepresent legal principles, for example by saying a confession could not be used against him.

 You Need a North Carolina Defense Attorney

 If you have been brought in for questioning in a North Carolina criminal investigation, you need the services of a skilled Wilmington criminal defense attorney before any charges are filed.
-The New Hanover County felony defense attorneys at Speaks Law are ready to stand beside you as your legal representatives.
+The New Hanover County felony defense attorneys at Speaks Law Firm are ready to stand beside you as your legal representatives.
 Call us today at 910-341-7570 (locally) or 877-593-4233 (toll-free) before you talk to police investigators.